Bill Hagerty: 2016 presidential election

 During the early stages of the 2016 presidential election, Hagerty was nominated to serve on the ballot as a delegate for Jeb Bush.
 Bush dropped out of the race before the Tennessee primary on March 1, 2016.
 After the Tennessee primary, Hagerty served as Trump Victory Chair for Tennessee.
-After Trump became the Republican nominee, he was selected in August 2016 as director of appointments for Trump's presidential transition team.
+After Trump became the Republican nominee, Hagerty was selected in August 2016 as director of appointments for Trump's first presidential transition team.

 United States Ambassador to Japan

 Trump nominated Hagerty to be the United States Ambassador to Japan on March 27, 2017.
-He was confirmed by the United States Senate on July 13, 2017, in an 86–12 vote.
-He was sworn in as the 30th U.S. Ambassador on July 27, 2017.
+Hagerty was confirmed by the Senate on July 13, 2017, in an 86–12 vote.
+He was sworn in on July 27, 2017.

 Before his confirmation, Hagerty was reportedly also under consideration for United States Trade Representative, based on his prior international trade and U.S. foreign investment experience.
 The job eventually went to Robert Lighthizer, an attorney and former Reagan Administration official.

 On July 16, 2019, Hagerty announced that he would resign as Ambassador to Japan to run for the Senate.